Last week I attended a night of Ideas at the House with Michael Pollan – the venue Sydney’s beautiful Opera House – the topic ‘How to Eat’.

 Thanks to my research I didn’t really learn anything new about Michael Pollan’s views on food, but he is a very entertaining speaker and it was a pleasure to listen to him in person (we had great seats only 10 rows back from the stage!)

 If I’d had a chance to read further through The Botany of Desire, I would have asked Michael how his wild apple seeds were fairing as his chapter on the history of the apple was incredibly fascinating.
-I found myself quoting it to my husband and friends whenever they gave me an opening.
+I found myself quoting it to Mr Books and friends whenever they gave me an opening.

 I also made the mistake of taking In Defence of Food on holidays with me!
-My long-suffering husband was treated to several soap-box harangues about food, politics and the environment that decreased in coherence as the intake of pool-side cocktails increased!
+The long-suffering Mr Books was treated to several soap-box harangues about food, politics and the environment that decreased in coherence as the intake of pool-side cocktails increased!

 I am definitely a convert to the cause of eating well, ethically and responsibly.
 It’s a no-brainer really.
-Pollan’s research also clearly shows the health benefits for us and for the other animals and plants with which we share our planet.
+Pollan’s research (and many others) also clearly shows the health benefits for us and for the other animals and plants with which we share our planet.